Can you register to vote online?

 Does an absentee ballot require any extra steps?

 Yes!
-Along with your ballot, which will be sealed separately, you must have a photocopy of your approved form of identification and a notary seal on the affidavit included in your absentee ballot for it to be considered eligible for counting.
+Along with your ballot, which will be sealed separately, you must have a photocopy of your approved form of identification and a notary seal OR two witness signatures (witnesses must be over the age of 18) on the affidavit included in your absentee ballot for it to be considered eligible for counting.
 Your ballot will be sealed in a separate, blind envelope (that is included in your ballot packet) for privacy.
 The Cochran Firm – Dothan has many notaries on staff and we are offering our notarization services and photocopying services FREE to anyone who needs assistance in order to successfully complete your absentee ballot.
 Our office is open to the public; feel free to stop by or call for more information regarding absentee voting.

 Call The Cochran Firm - Dothan today for information: (334) 673-1555 or 1(800) THE-FIRM